andersjl/witness-support-booking/README.md

 ### User

 A user ID is the combination of a court and an email.
-A volunteer that supports witnesses at more than one court has one totally independent user in the application for each court.
+A volunteer that supports witnesses at more than one court has several totally independent users in the application, one for each court.
 The email is not used in the application and can actually be any string.

 A user has one of four roles, "disabled", "normal", "admin", or "master".
-A disabled user has signed up but disabled, a normal user is a witness support volunteer, an admin user defines the needs for witness support at one court, and a master user can do anything at any court.
+A disabled user has signed up but cannot do anything, a normal user is a witness support volunteer, an admin user defines the needs for witness support at one court, and a master user can do anything at any court.

 ### Court Session